 You can check out www.huesofdelahaye.com to see all the options available for a train trip to London!

 Dealing with Friends and Extended Family

-For those who have been socially distancing and unable to meet with friends and family throughout most of the pandemic, summer vacation is the perfect opportunity to reconnect.
+Summer vacation is the perfect opportunity to reconnect for those who have been socially distanced and unable to meet with friends and family throughout most of the pandemic.
 This is especially the case if you’re planning a camping trip or other type of COVID-safe vacation.

 However, for a child with autism, suddenly being exposed to many people outside of your immediate family can be overwhelming.
 But not only this, accommodating friends and family also mean subtle changes to social norms, expectations, and traditions.
 If your family stays in a tight bubble for large parts of the pandemic, this will be even more challenging for your child.

 Therefore, plan and have some “ground rules” to ensure this doesn’t become overwhelming.

 - Creating a schedule and sharing it: Decide what you’ll be doing when, such as meal times and activities, and let your friends and family know in advance.
 Peer pressure to do things, even from the best of intentions, can be difficult for anyone to manage, so setting expectations with your vacation guests before you arrive will help prevent this.